 A written syllabus (paper or electronic) must be provided to students in each course.
-If there are changes to the information provided in the syllabus during the semester, they must be given to students in written form (paper or electronic).
+If there are changes to the information provided in the syllabus during the semester, an updated syllabus must be provided to students in written form (paper or electronic).

-The syllabus will include:
+The syllabus must include as a minimum:

-- Information on the course content and expectations (e.g., class attendance) - Details on the basis for grades, including: the course's examination policy; the number and types of exams; a list of graded assignments with their approximate due dates and their weight in the final grade. - Instructor's course policy for academic integrity - A statement on accommodations for students with learning disabilities.
+- Information regarding the course content and expectations (e.g., class attendance); the student learning outcomes (SLOs) for the course shall also be explicitly communicated - Details on the basis for grades, including: the course's examination policy; the number and types of exams; a list of graded assignments with their approximate due dates and their weight in the final grade. - Instructor's course policy for academic integrity - A statement on accommodations for students with learning disabilities - Information supporting the College's emphasis to strengthen a culture of inclusion, including promoting an environment of dignity and respect for everyone in the class